ImplFerris/esp32-book/src/projects.md

 Note: It will contain projects related to all ESP32 families.
 So may not be exact ESP32 SoC.

 ## ESP32
+- [ESP32 Rex](https://github.com/implferris/esp32-rex): Dinosaur Game for the ESP32 with an OLED display, using the Embassy framework.
 - [Solar Inverter](https://github.com/Orange-Murker/solar_inverter): Grid-Tie Solar Inverter with MPPT
 - [Paper train](https://github.com/vhdirk/papertrain): Displays NMBS train delays on an e-ink display, driven by an esp32